-a) A student should have obtained a BAHons or BComHons degree in Tourism Management.
-The academic content of this degree must be to the satisfaction of the Dean and the Director of the School Tourism Management.

-b) The student must have achieved an average of 65% for the honours degree to qualify for the MA or MCom in Tourism Management.

-- c) The student must demonstrate his/her ability to conduct research to the satisfaction of the Director of the Research Entity based on academic performance and an interview. - d) Prospective students must submit an abridged research proposal with regard to the interview. - e) All students are subject to the TOELF test to be completed successfully. - f) Final admission to the programme is determined by the applicable director and is also subject to current student numbers in the programme.
+- a) A student should have obtained a BComHons degree or equivalent in Tourism Management.
+The academic content of this degree must be to the satisfaction of the Dean and the Director of the School Tourism Management. - b) The student must have achieved an average of 65% for the honours degree to qualify for the MCom in Tourism Management. - c) The student must demonstrate his/her ability to conduct research to the satisfaction of the School Director/Research Director of the Research Entity based on academic performance and an interview. - d) Prospective students must submit an abridged research proposal with regard to the interview. - e) Final admission to the programme is determined by the applicable director and is also subject to current student numbers in the programme.